 It featured Dave Brubeck on piano, Paul Desmond on alto saxophone, Joe Morello on drums and Eugene Wright on acoustic bass.

-The album was one of the first jazz albums to sell over a million copies due to the success of their classic, ‘Take Five’.
-When listening to Time Out, note the use of the odd meter on the opening track and especially on ‘Take Five’.
+The record was one of the first jazz albums to sell over a million copies – due in no small part to the success of the classic Paul Desmond composition ‘Take Five’ (so named for the use of the odd 5/4 meter).

 Two Of A Mind – Paul Desmond & Gerry Mulligan (1962, RCA Victor)